General policies and principles for the Library's collections are stated in the General Collection Development Policy.

 Systemwide and Other Resources

-In order to maximize our purchasing power, the vast majority of materials selected for physics are purchased consortially with other UC campuses.
+In order to maximize our purchasing power, the vast majority of materials selected for chemical engineering are purchased consortially with other UC campuses.
 These include:

 - Databases, including Compendex, SciFinder and Web of Science.